wasn-eu/CubeCell_Getting_Started/README.md

 The firmware auto detects the connected I2C sensor.
 You can connect more than one sensor to the I2C bus.
 The only limitation is, that you can connect only 1 sensor of each modell on each sensor socket.

+If you have a TCA9548A I2C Switch conncted to the I2C Bus, Vext and GND you can connect up to 8 sensors of each model to each switch output.
+You need to flash the ModularNode firmware to activate the use of the TCA9548A I2C switch.

 These sensors are supported:

 - ADS1015/ADS1115